cpacker/MemGPT/docs/discord_bot.md

+---
+title: Chatting with MemGPT Bot
-## Chatting with the MemGPT Discord Bot
+excerpt: Get up and running with the MemGPT Discord Bot
+category: 6580da8eb6feb700166e5016
+---

 The fastest way to experience MemGPT is to chat with the MemGPT Discord Bot.